Dragon Quest: Main series

 Two games were released for the Super Famicom: Dragon Quest V in 1992 and Dragon Quest VI in 1995; both have been re-released on newer systems.
 Dragon Quest V was originally scheduled for release in North America but was canceled amid rumors that Enix had given up on the American market.
 No official reason was ever given.
 The Nintendo DS remakes were released in North America with Dragon Quest V also being released in Europe and Australia, the latter without the numbering.
 One game was released for the PlayStation: Dragon Quest VII: Eden no Senshi-tachi in 2000 in Japan and 2001 in North America under the title Dragon Warrior VII.
 Dragon Quest VIII: Journey of the Cursed King was released for the PlayStation 2 in 2004 in Japan, 2005 in North America, and 2006 in Europe and Australia, again without the number in the title for Europe.
 Dragon Quest VIII was the first game in the series to be released in North America under the title of Dragon Quest, and the first European release of a main series game.
 Dragon Quest IX, the only game in the series initially released on the Nintendo DS, was originally released in 2009 in Japan, and in 2010 in North America, Europe, and Australia.
 Dragon Quest X was announced for the Wii in December 2008.
 In September 2011, Square Enix announced that Dragon Quest X would also be released on the Wii U, with Nintendo 3DS connectivity.
 It is the first MMORPG in the series, and the only numbered Dragon Quest game not released outside Japan.
 Dragon Quest XI was released in Japan on July 29, 2017, and worldwide on September 4, 2018.

 Dragon Quest XII: The Flames of Fate was announced in 2021.
-According to Horii, the game will have a darker tone, feature more meaningful choices, and overhaul the traditional Dragon Quest turn-based combat.
-Dragon Quest XII will also be the first mainline title released after the deaths of series music composer Koichi Sugiyama and character designer Akira Toriyama who had been involved with the series since its inception.
+According to Horii, the game would have a darker tone, feature more meaningful choices, and overhaul the traditional Dragon Quest turn-based combat.
+On May 27, 2026, Horii and executive producer Yosuke Saito announced that development on The Flames of Fate had been halted, with XII's development being entirely restarted from scratch.
+The new version of the game was unveiled as Dragon Quest XII: Beyond Dreams.
+Dragon Quest XII will be the first mainline title released after the deaths of series music composer Koichi Sugiyama and character designer Akira Toriyama who had been involved with the series since its inception.